IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 ---
 # SoundBytes Custom User Manual

+!!! note "Please Note"
+    This is a future product and subject to change.
+Release date is targeted for January 2026 and will be officially announced in our email [newsletter](https://www.iascaled.com/store/).

 ## Overview

 The SoundBytes Custom is a programmable sound player that plays sounds from